playframework/play-meta/releasing/lagom.md

   "Reviewing the Changes" above.
 This way you can make sure the GH milestone lists the correct information.
 * Ensure that the branch has a green build in [Travis CI](https://travis-ci.org/lagom/lagom/branches)
 * Create a pull request against the project with changes for the release:
-    * Write a release blog post with highlights, contributions, etc. (Use the authors list you created above)
+    * If it is a major or minor release, write a release blog post with highlights, contributions, etc. (Use the authors list you created above).
+This is not necessary for patch releases
     * Update `currentLagomVersion`
     * If this is a MAJOR or MINOR version bump (RC or final), also update `currentDocsVersion`
     * If this is a MILESTONE or RC, update `previewVersions`